 If your family income is below $26,156 a year after tax (or $30,516 before tax), you may also be entitled to this payment.

 These figures below apply to children born on or after 01 July 2018.
 This is a payment for the first three years of a child’s life.
 The weekly entitlement rates are:

 • $60 per week for one child

 • $120 per week for two children

 Payments reduce in the second and third year if your family income is above $79,000.
 For every dollar over $79,000 your family’s annual entitlement will be reduced by 21 cents.

 • The amounts in the charts are estimates only, and are initial payment amounts which may alter if your circumstances change.
 If your income is above $120,500 or you have more than six children, use IRD’s calculator “Estimate your Working for Families Tax Credits” in the “Work it out” section, can help you estimate your entitlement, or call 0800 227 773.

-• To see which payment type you are eligible to receive, go to www.ird.govt.nz/wff-tax-credits/entitlement/what-is-wfftc
+• To see which payment types you are eligible to receive, go to www.ird.govt.nz (search keywords: understanding wfftc)

 • You can’t receive Working for Families Tax Credits (WfFTC) and the independent earner tax credit (IETC) at the same time.
 If you currently receive the IETC by using the ME or ME SL tax code and are entitled to WfFTC, you must change your tax code with your employer at the same time as you apply for WfFTC.